 or the wrong type of evidence.

 It is important to ensure you have access to all relevant medical documentation and records before applying for Social Security disability for diverticulitis.
-A Social Security disability lawyer who understands the intricacies of the disability claims process is available to assist you with every aspect of your disability claim, from the initial application to appealing an adverse decision.
+A disability lawyer who understands the intricacies of the disability claims process is available to assist you with every aspect of your disability claim, from the initial application to appealing an adverse decision.